 She has received Congressional Commendations from the city and county of Los Angeles for her work in the community.

 Ms. Bracy lives with her husband, Charles, and her adult son, Brad.
-She has an adult daughter, Brittany, who is married and has two children.
+She has an adult daughter, Brittany, who is married and has three children.
 When Florence is not writing, she enjoys reading, walking in charity fundraisers, cooking and spending time with her family.

 “Most parents are overwhelmed upon learning how to secure services and live with a child with autism,” Bracy said.
 “There are a lot of feelings and acceptance issues that come up.